videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 # Customized Live Stream - Javascript

-VideoSDK is a platform that offers a range of video streaming tools and solutions for content creators, publishers, and developers.
+VideoSDK offers a range of video streaming tools and solutions for content creators, publishers, and developers.

 ### Custom Template

-- Custom template is template for live stream, which allows users to add real-time graphics to their streams.
+- A custom template is a specialized layout for a live stream that allows users to integrate real-time graphics into their broadcasts.

-- With custom templates, users can create unique and engaging video experiences by overlaying graphics, text, images, and animations onto their live streams.
-These graphics can be customized to match the branding.
+- With custom templates, users can enhance their video content by overlaying graphics, text, images, and animations onto their live streams.
+These elements can be customized to align with specific branding requirements.

-- Custom templates enable users to create engaging video content with real-time graphics, with live scoreboards, social media feeds, and other customizations, users can easily create unique and visually appealing streams that stands out from the crowd.
+- By leveraging custom templates, users can craft dynamic and engaging video experiences.
+Whether incorporating live scoreboards, social media feeds, or other personalized elements, users have the flexibility to create visually appealing streams that stand out and capture audience attention.

 :::note

-Custom templates can be used with recordings and RTMP service provided by VideoSDK as well.
+Custom templates can also be used with recordings and RTMP service provided by VideoSDK.

 :::

 ### What you can do with Custom Template

-Using a custom template, you may create a variety of various modes.
-Here are a few of the more well-known modes that you can create.
+By utilizing a custom template, you have the flexibility to create various modes for your live stream.
+Here are some popular modes that you can design:

-- **`PK Host:`** Host can organise player vs player battle.
-Below image is example of gaming battle.
+- **`PK Host:`** The host can organize a player vs. player battle, as illustrated in the example of a gaming battle shown below.

 ![pk host](https://cdn.videosdk.live/website-resources/docs-resources/custom_template_pk_battle.png)

-- **`Watermark:`** Host can add & update watermark anywhere in the template.
-In below image we have added VideoSDK watermark on top right side of the screen.
+- **`Watermark:`** The host has the ability to add and update watermarks anywhere in the template; for instance, the image below features a VideoSDK watermark on the top right side of the screen.

 ![watermark host](https://cdn.videosdk.live/website-resources/docs-resources/custom_template_water_mark.png)

-- **`News Mode:`** Host can add dynamic text in lower third banner. in below image we have added some sample text in bottom left of the screen.
+- **`News Mode:`** Additionally, the host can incorporate dynamic text in the lower third banner, as demonstrated by the sample text in the bottom left of the screen.

 ![news mode](https://cdn.videosdk.live/website-resources/docs-resources/custom_template_news_live.png)